 This course is for internal candidates and is College certificated.
 It allows students time to adjust to the large step from a Level 1 to a Level 2 course.
 It develops students' practical skills, preparing them for employment within the animal care industry.

 You need one of the following:

 You must have a minimum of a Merit grade to progress to the Level 2 Diploma in Animal Care the following year.

 You will be assessed continually throughout the course using a range of methods including exams, assignments and practical assessments.
 You will build a portfolio of assessments throughout the year that can be graded as Pass, Merit, Distinction or Distinction star.

 You will be required to supply your own:

 Long hair should be tied up and no jewellery or nail varnish is to be worn.

-You can progress to the full Level 2 Diploma in Animal Care.
+You can progress to the full Level 2 Diploma in Animal Care or go into an apprenticeship or employment.

 Derby College offers a range of one-day, weekend and evening courses relating to Animal Care, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.